BU-Spark/ds-bad-landlords-data-pipeline/DataProcessing.md

   For each row in df, get and add landlord value by using the row's parcel to fetch an owner in number in landlord table.

 - Create landlord tally.

-- Create landlord ids for efficient tallying
-  Using fuzzy matching, create an index of all landlords.
-For each row, check all other rows if match exceeds 0.9.
-If so, it's the same landlord.
-Add id.

-https://data.boston.gov/api/3/action/datastore_search_sql?sql=SELECT * from "a9eb19ad-da79-4f7b-9e3b-6b13e66f8285" WHERE "OWNER" LIKE 'LEXINGTON'

 ## Criteria III